 General Nathan B. Forest, the Confederate cavalry leader, was an early Grand Wizard of the Empire and was assisted by ten Genii.
 Each state constituted a Realm under a Grand Dragon with eight Hydras as a staff.
 Several counties formed a Dominion controlled by a Grand Titan and six Furies; a county was a Province ruled by a Grand Giant and four Night Hawks.
 A Grand Cyclops with two Night Hawks as aides governed the local Den.
 The individual members were called Ghouls.

 Initially, the Klan was not completely victorious in overthrowing Radical Republican rule.
 Its efforts were too utterly criminal and occurred when Northern opinion still supported a systematic radical policy toward the South.
 In three "enforcement acts," Congress moved to outlaw the Klan and other vigilante organizations.
 The first of these measures was the Enforcement Act of May 31, 1870.
-Designed to enforce the fifteenth amendment, it provided heavy penalties of fine and imprisonment if anyone by force, bribery, or intimidation hinder or prevent citizens from voting.
+Designed to enforce the fifteenth amendment, it provided heavy penalties of fine and imprisonment if anyone by force, bribery, or intimidation hindered or prevented citizens from voting.

 The Klan was effective in systematically keeping Black men away from the polls so that the ex-Confederates gained political control in many states.
 William J. Simmons, an ex-minister and promoter of fraternal orders, founded the second Ku Klux Klan in 1915; its first meeting was held in Stone Mountain, GA.
 The new Klan had a wider program, adding “white supremacy,” an intense anti-Catholicism, and an anti-Semitic platform closely related to the Know-Nothing movement of the middle 19th century.
 As a result, its appeal spread rapidly throughout the North.
 It was an outlet for the militant patriotism stirred up by World War I, and it stressed fundamentalism in religion.
 Although it was nonpolitical, the Klan still controlled politics in many communities.

 In 1922, 1924, and 1926 it elected many state officials and a number of Congressmen.
-Texas, Oklahoma, Indiana, Oregon, and Maine were principally under its influence.
-Its power in the Midwest was broken during that time that David C. Stephenson, a major Klan leader, was convicted of second-degree murder, and proof of corruption came out that led to the indictment of the governor of Indiana and the mayor of Indianapolis, both Klan supporters.
+Texas, Oklahoma, Indiana, Oregon, and Maine were under its influence.
+Its power in the Midwest was broken during that time when David C. Stephenson, a major Klan leader, was convicted of second-degree murder, and proof of corruption came out that led to the indictment of the governor of Indiana and the mayor of Indianapolis, both Klan supporters.
 The Klan frequently took extralegal extreme measures, especially against those whom it considered its enemies.
 At its peak in the mid-1920s, its membership was estimated at 4 million to 5 million.
 Though probably much smaller, the Klan declined with amazing speed to an estimated 30,000 by 1930.

 The Klan spirit, however, was a factor in breaking the Democratic hold on the South in 1928, when Alfred E. Smith, a Roman Catholic, was that party's presidential candidate.
-Its collapse thereafter was largely due to state laws against masks eliminating the secret aspect, to the bad publicity the organization received through its thugs and swindlers, and maybe from a declining interest.
+Its collapse was largely due to state laws against masks eliminating the secret aspect, the bad publicity the organization received through its thugs and swindlers, and maybe from a declining interest.
 With the Depression, the dues-paying membership of the Klan shrank to almost nothing.
 Meanwhile, many of its leaders had done extremely well financially from the dues and the sale of Klan paraphernalia.
-This trend continued during the Second World War and in 1944, the organization was disbanded.
+This trend continued during the Second World War, and in 1944, the organization was disbanded.

-In The 1950s, the re-emergence of the American Civil Rights Movement resulted in a revival in Ku Klux Klan organizations.
-The most important of these was the White Knights of the Ku Klux Klan led by Robert Shelton.
+In The 1950s, the re-emergence of the American Civil Rights Movement resulted in a revival of Ku Klux Klan organizations.
+The most important of these was the White Knights of the Ku Klux Klan, led by Robert Shelton.
 In the Deep South, considerable pressure was again put on Blacks by Klansmen not to vote.
 An example of this was the state of Mississippi.
-By 1960, 42% of the population was Black but only 2% were registered to vote.
+By 1960, 42% of the population was Black, but only 2% were registered to vote.
 In 1947, the first Freedom Ride was employed for Black voting registration.
 Lynching was still employed as a method of terrorizing the local Black population.
-On September 15, 1963, the Sixteenth Street Baptist Church was bombed and the explosion killed Denise McNair (11), Addie Mae Collins (14), Carole Robertson (14), and Cynthia Wesley (14).
+On September 15, 1963, the Sixteenth Street Baptist Church was bombed, and the explosion killed Denise McNair (11), Addie Mae Collins (14), Carole Robertson (14), and Cynthia Wesley (14).
 A witness identified Robert Chambliss, a member of the Ku Klux Klan, as the man who placed the bomb under the steps of the church.
 On October 8, 1963, Chambliss was found not guilty of murder and received a $100 fine and a six-month jail sentence for having the dynamite.